List of Resources for the Hearing Impaired

 Hearing loss resources related to hearing loss and other disorders.

-- Auditory Neuropathy Information – This contains a compilation of all the information available on the web dealing with the subject of Auditory Neuropathy, an unusual type of hearing loss, not necessarily resulting in deafness.
+• Auditory Neuropathy Information – This contains a compilation of all the information on the web dealing with auditory neuropathy, an unusual type of hearing loss that does not necessarily result in deafness.

-- Western Institute for the Deaf and Hard of Hearing – A non-profit organization with services such as counseling, interpreting, employment counseling, and audiology.
+• Western Institute for the Deaf and Hard of Hearing is a non-profit organization with services such as counseling, interpreting, employment counseling, and audiology.

 Magazines